deggis/notebooklet/README.md

 extra application servers needed.
 Decision to use CouchDB was originally based on the easiness of replication with it.

+CouchDB is now automatically bundled with Ubuntu and installing CouchDB is possible on Android phones, which make CouchDB an attractive choise as DB backend for personal notes.
+Ideally, Notebooklet could be installed in every workstation to enable local use and get benefits from CouchDB's easy replication.

 Development status: currently deploying & usage needs knowledge of CouchApps, not all of the basic functionalities are ready.